Seeking Alpha vs Moby: Which Stock Research Platform Actually Beats the Market?

 Want to learn from people who've been in the trenches

-Prefer researching on their laptop rather than phone
+Prefer researching on their laptop rather than their phone

 Don't mind a cluttered dashboard if it means getting more data